guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.end-us.md

 ### 🏷️ Exceptions are beyond messages, they provide context

 Ensure that the exception you're creating can give you context.
-"Request failed" is too shallow - what request? what endpoint? what response we got?
+"Request failed" is too shallow - what request? what endpoint? what response did we get?

-You might have noticed that we are able to extract relevant data from exceptions to handle issues, like:
+You might have noticed that we can extract relevant data from exceptions to handle issues, like:

 ```py
 try: